 But what about the fact that he cured so many people from all kinds of cancer, including liver?
 Who was there to stop him from curing himself as well?
 And why would anyone, needlessly, risk so much to hide his death, especially in a country like China?

-Let alone the fact that 4 out of his 6 children are all high-level masters of Fragrant Qigong and that they all performed mass-healing sessions, often together with their father for combined power, and that they too gave lots of money to charities.
+Let alone the fact that four out of his six children are all high-level masters of Fragrant Qigong and that they all performed mass-healing sessions themselves, often together with their father for combined power, and that they too gave lots of money to charities.

-As seen from our perspective i.e. having close contact with master Tian’s family and associates as well as knowing full-well how things work in China, this situation is no-one’s fault.
+As seen from the perspective of the writer of this article i.e. having close contact with master Tian’s family and associates as well as knowing full-well how things work in China, this situation is no-one’s fault.
 It just so happened that the old master decided to go to seclusion, his family said “so long, keep well”, and the local government’s official was simply doing his job and implementing current policies.

 But, let’s for the argument’s sake, even entertain the idea that he really died.
 What is death?
 To a mere mortal, an average person on the street, it is the end of life and either oblivion or, to the more religious ones, a final journey to Heaven or Hell.